- References for developing this Code of Practice

 - Code of Practice on the Identity Card Number and other Personal Identifiers - Compliance Guide for Data Users (July 2016)

 6 The references from PCPD listed in this COP are not exhaustive.
 PCPD may issue more Code of Practice or Guideline Note or other material or update any existing documents from time to time.
-Readers of this COP are advised to access to the internet website of the Office of the Privacy Commissioner for Personal Data for the most updated information.
+Readers of this COP are advised to visit the internet website of the Office of the Privacy Commissioner for Personal Data for the latest information.